thenetcircle/dino/ROADMAP.md

 * in-memory cache
     - short ttl in-memory cache for session data so we don't hit db/redis for every single request for validation checks
 * cross-group messaging
-    - how to handle double actors? one actor is originating room, another is the user in that room
     - acl for allowing cross-group messaging

 0.10.0